hepu-wei/GithubStartTest/README.md

 # GithubStartTest
-This is for be familiar with github
+This is for being familiar with github